Summerlin Housing Market 2026: Median Price Hits $682K as Demand Outpaces Inventory — Las Vegas real estate

 Move-up luxury ($1M-$3M): The Peaks and Red Rock Country Club offer guard-gated living with golf, established landscaping, and proven appreciation.
 Reverence adds newer construction and the valley's best elevation views.

 Ultra-luxury ($3M+): The Ridges and The Summit Club.
 These are the valley's most exclusive addresses.
-The Summit Club ($5M-$30M+) is the single most prestigious residential community in Nevada.
+The Summit Club ($5M-$30M+) is the single most established residential community in Nevada.

 Retirees (55+): Sun City Summerlin — 7,779 homes, the valley's largest active-adult community.
 Two golf courses, 45,000-square-foot recreation center, 80+ clubs.
 Median $450K, HOA $180-$350/month.
 Compare with Henderson's Sun City Anthem for a side-by-side per our Henderson Top 5 guide.